AhmedReda958/AhmedReda958/README.md

 ### ✍️ Random Dev Quote
 ![](https://quotes-github-readme.vercel.app/api?type=horizontal&theme=radical)

-###Fun fact: I once answered the world’s oldest question with a single line of JavaScript
+### Fun fact: I once answered the world’s oldest question with a single line of JavaScript

-// Which came first: the chicken or the egg? console.log(["🥚", "🐣", "🐥", "🐔"].sort())
+//Which came first: the chicken or the egg? console.log(["🥚", "🐣", "🐥", "🐔"].sort())

 >>> ["🐔", "🐣", "🐥", "🥚"];